Intragastric (Stomach) Balloon Weight Loss Procedure

-Dr. Cribbins and Dr. Hamn are bariatric surgeons who have been following the FDA investigation and FDA approval of the ORBERA™ Intragastric Balloon Procedure, which has been used internationally for years as a clinically accepted weight-loss treatment.
+Dr. Cribbins is a bariatric surgeon who has been following the FDA investigation and FDA approval of the ORBERA™ Intragastric Balloon Procedure, which has been used internationally for years as a clinically accepted weight-loss treatment.
 In May of 2015, Apollo Endosurgery, Inc., a leader in minimally invasive endoscopic surgical products for gastrointestinal procedures, presented results from the ORBERA™ Pivotal Trial.
 During the trial, patients with a BMI (body mass index) of 30-40 were randomly placed in either a treatment group or a control group in a 1:1 ratio.
 The treatment group (125 patients) received the ORBERA™ Intragastric Balloon and participated in a 12-month behavior modification program.
 The control group (130 patients) participated in the 12-month behavior modification program without receiving the ORBERA™ Intragastric Balloon.
 The treatment group attended regular office visits throughout the 12-month period, having the balloon removed after the 6th month.
 78.4% of the treatment group and 71.5% of the control group completed the study.

 Findings From the ORBERA™ Intragastric Balloon Pivotal Trial

 During the clinical trial, ORBERA™ Intragastric Balloon recipients showed significantly more weight loss than the control group.
 Even after removal of the balloon, the ORBERA™ patients showed improvement in weight-related quality of life and improved eating habits.
 Details of the ORBERA™ Intragastric Balloon Pivotal Trial include:

 - At 6 months, the ORBERA™ patients had a mean of 40% Excess Weight Loss (EWL).
 72% of ORBERA™ patients had at least 25% EWL.